-30. Whereas Canada also contends that the jurisdiction of the Court cannot be founded prima facie on Article 36, paragraph 2, of the Statute, since the Yugoslav declaration accepting the jurisdiction of the Court "is a transparent nullity"; whereas Canada, referring to United Nations Security Council resolution 777 (1992) dated 19 September 1992 and to United Nations General Assembly resolution 47/1 dated 22 September 1992, argues that "the Federal Republic of Yugoslavia is not a Member of the United Nations as a successor State", and that, not having duly acceded to the Organization, it is not in consequence a party to the Statute of the Court;
+30. Whereas Portugal also contends that in this case the jurisdiction of the Court cannot be founded on Article 36, paragraph 2, of the Statute having regard to United Nations Security Council resolutions 777 (1992) of 19 September 1992 and 821 (1993) of 28 April 1993 and to United Nations General Assembly resolutions 47/1 of 22 September 1992 and 48/88 of 20 December 1993; whereas it argues in this connection that "the Federal Republic of Yugoslavia is not a United Nations member"

-31. Whereas Yugoslavia, referring to the position of the Secretariat, as expressed in a letter dated 29 September 1992 from the Legal Counsel of the Organization (doc.
-A/47/485), and to the latter's subsequent practice, contends for its part that General Assembly resolution 47/1 "[neither] terminate[d] nor suspend[ed] Yugoslavia's membership in the Organization", and that the said resolution did not take away from Yugoslavia "[its] right to participate in the work of organs other than Assembly bodies";
+and that, having failed to "renew its United Nations membership", it is in consequence not a party to the Statute of the Court;

-32. Whereas, in view of its finding in paragraph 29 above, the Court need not consider this question for the purpose of deciding whether or not it can indicate provisional measures in the present case;
+- 31. Whereas Yugoslavia, referring to the position of the Secretariat, as expressed in a letter dated 29 September 1992 from the Legal Counsel of the Organization (doc.
+A/47/485), and to the latter's subsequent practice, contends for its part that General Assembly resolution 47/1 "[neither] terminate[d] nor suspend[ed] Yugoslavia's membership in the Organization", and that the said resolution did not take away from Yugoslavia "[its] right to participate in the work of organs other than Assembly bodies": - 32.
+Whereas, in view of its finding in paragraph 29 above, the Court need not consider this question for the purpose of deciding whether or not it can indicate provisional measures in the present case;